amarnathreddy0201/amarnathreddy0201/README.md

    c) Edge detection filters:

-     Sobel filter: It detects the edges by calculating the horizontal and vertical derivatives of the image and then combining them.
+	1) Sobel filter: It detects the edges by calculating the horizontal and vertical derivatives of the image and then combining them.

+	     	Sobel function in opencv is used to perform edge detection on an image. it computes the gradient of the image intensity at each pixel, which can be used to detect edges or sharp changes in intensity.
+Sobel edge detection typically involves convolving the image with a Sobel kernel in the both the horizontal and vertical directions to compute the gradient magnitude and direction.

-     Robert filter: It detects the edges by calculating and combining derivatives of both the image diagonals.
+     	2) Robert filter: It detects the edges by calculating and combining derivatives of both the image diagonals.

    d) Thresholding filters: